meghanblyth/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Experience](#experience) | [Education](#education) | [Additional](#additional) | [Interests](#interests) |

 I am driven and empathetic full-stack junior software developer and a recent graduate of the Makers Academy Bootcamp.
 During my previous twenty year career in the performing arts industry, I have worked as a performer, choreographer, teacher, director and producer.
 Working in performing arts has allowed me to become a highly solution orientated, ambitious and organised person, who is accustomed to delivering high quality work performances on time.
-I am excited to transfer my creative, interpersonal and professional skills to the constantly evolving tech industry, where I can learn new languages and frameworks in order to improve and succeed as a developer.
+After much consideration, I have decided to move my career into tech to fulfil a lifelong ambition to pursue a second successful career where I can be part of the creative technology world.
+I am excited for an opportunity to transfer my skills to a career in the dynamic tech industry where I can excel as a software engineer.

 <div>
     <h2 align="center"> Tech Stack  </h2>